cd-4/syft/README.md

 The usages was designed to be effective once you know how to use it.
 Some commands are only applicable to Images, some are only applicable to Videos.

 ###### Note:
+- Do not click anywhere in the Content Viewer.
+You will not be able to change files afterwards.
+If you click there, simply click outside of the content view inside the window and it should revert back to normal.
+[See Issue #4](https://github.com/syftking/syft/issues/4)

-Webm files do not yet support scrubbing and restarting.
-Simply change files to restart [See Issue 5](https://github.com/syftking/syft/issues/5)
+- Webm files do not yet support scrubbing and restarting.
+Simply change files to restart [See Issue #5](https://github.com/syftking/syft/issues/5)

 # General Commands

 This is the general control scheme.
 They have different contexts but this is what you need in your head.

 I strongly suggest you read all of these because you simply cannot do most actions without knowing the key commands and there is no help via the GUI.

 `Esc` : Cancel